Failure to Pay Policy

 This policy applies to all students at Columbia College.

-Students are financially responsible for the payment of all fees charged to their accounts including, but not limited to tuition, textbooks, lab fees, and all miscellaneous fees.
 Students may not register or attend future sessions if the financial obligations for which the student is responsible are not paid in full.
 Degrees, transcripts, and letters of honorable separation are withheld from students who have not settled their financial obligations to the College, including, if applicable, all collections fees, attorney fees, and court costs.

 Failure to comply with the payment policies of the College may result in further collection activity by an outside collection agency or attorney.
 When this action occurs, students are responsible for paying all collection expenses which may exceed 50% of the original balance owed.
 Although every effort is made to contact a student prior to submission to a collection agency, Columbia College reserves the right to submit a student’s account for collection at any time when the student fails to remit the personal payment portion of the account balance.